-Use these expert tips to make these vegan sugar cookies perfect every time:
+Use these recipes tips to make these vegan sugar cookies perfect every time:

 - This recipe calls for vegan butter.
 I used Earth Balance buttery sticks.

-- You might be interested to know that apple cider vinegar in cookies helps create a better crumb
+- Apple cider vinegar in cookies helps create a better crumb

 - I use granulated sugar to make soft cookies and to keep them light in color.
 Learn more about the science behind cookie ingredients!

-- Do not overbake these cookies.
-They may look too soft at 10 minutes, but they will continue cooking even after removed from the oven.
-If you love soft sugar cookies, I highly recommend 10 minutes (of course, depending on the size of your cookie cutters – larger cookies may need 12 minutes and smaller cookies may need only 8).
+- If you love soft sugar cookies, I highly recommend 10 minutes (of course, depending on the size of your cookie cutters – larger cookies may need 12 minutes and smaller cookies may need only 8).

 How long can you freeze sugar cookies?

 Go ahead and make these vegan sugar cookies ahead of time because you can freeze them.
-I prefer to freeze them unfrosted, however, you can also freeze them fully decorated.
-Be sure to place them in a freezer bag or freezer-friendly container.
+I prefer to freeze them unfrosted.
 They will keep 1 – 2 months in the freezer.